SAJIB3489/indoor-position-uwb/README.md

 Now you should see the distance of the **Tag device**.
-You can move it AROUND and analysis the distance.
+You can move it around and analysis the distance.

 ##### PART 2